 From the appliance's software console, network engineers can create and distribute application-centric traffic instructions to defined groups of switches in the form of policies.
 Also, management and monitoring tools can pull network and application performance data through the appliance's APIC APIs.

 ACI fabric's multisite capabilities

-Across multiple sites, ACI 3.0 can support packet delivery to one second or less, said Srinivas Kotamraju, director of ACI product management at Cisco.
+Across multiple sites, ACI 3.0 can support up to one second control plane latency, said Srinivas Kotamraju, director of ACI product management at Cisco.
 Traffic to an application that suddenly goes down in one data center can be redirected to a backup in another facility without changing the IP address.

 Other multisite capabilities include taking a switch offline for maintenance or troubleshooting without disrupting the traffic flow.
 ACI 3.0 also provides latency monitoring between endpoints, such as ports and application tiers.

 ACI 3.0 extends all policy-related functionality for virtual machines and bare-metal applications to containers in multiple sites.
 Cisco also provides integration between Kubernetes and ACI policies.
 Kubernetes is an open source system for managing Linux containers.

 "The container stuff is most interesting for forward-looking developers and companies," said Dan Conde, an analyst at Enterprise Strategy Group Inc., based in Milford, Mass.

 ACI 3.0 is not supported in public clouds, such as Amazon Web Services, Microsoft Azure or Google Cloud Platform.
 Cisco plans to extend ACI fabric capabilities into public cloud environments using their respective APIs, Kotamraju said.
 Cisco has not provided a timetable.

 Rival VMware has started to build a bridge between a customer's virtualized data center and Amazon.
 The technology, however, remains a work in progress, with very few production deployments.